awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 # Troubleshooting Patch Manager<a name="patch-manager-troubleshooting"></a>

-Use the following information to help you troubleshoot problems with Patch Manager\.
+Use the following information to help you troubleshoot problems with Patch Manager, a capability of AWS Systems Manager\.

 **Topics**
 + [Troubleshooting mismatched product family/product pairs](#patch-manager-troubleshooting-product-family-mismatch)